Paris prosecutor: attacker had ‘likely’ links with Salafists

-PARIS (AP) — The perpetrator of a deadly knife attack at a Paris police headquarters was likely in contact with members of an ultra-conservative reform movement of Islam, the Paris prosecutor said Saturday.
+PARIS (AP) — The perpetrator of a deadly knife attack at a Paris police headquarters was likely in contact with members of an ultra-conservative Islamic movement, the Paris prosecutor said Saturday.

 In a press conference, Jean-Francois Ricard said the civilian employee, who killed four of his colleagues Thursday, “had likely contacts with members of the Salafist movement.”

+He didn’t provide any evidence to back up his claim, nor indicate which individuals or branch of Salafism he was referring to.
+He also did not explain the level of involvement of any contact between the unnamed attacker and those unidentified members of the Salafist movement.

+Salafism is considered a strict interpretation of Sunni Islam.
+While Salafism is sometimes incorrectly conflated with extremism, jihadi-Salafism was the ideology behind the Sept.
+11, 2001 attacks by al-Qaeda against the United States.

-He revealed fresh details about the fatal ordeal, one day after French prosecutors opened an investigation into the attack, which they indicated could be terror-related.
+The claim of potential Salafist links in the attack in Paris comes a day after French prosecutors opened an investigation into the bloodshed and indicated it could have been terror-related.

+French opposition lawmakers from the Republicans and the far-right National Rally party are accusing Macron’s government of bungling the case and are calling for a parliamentary inquiry.

 Ricard said the autopsies “attest to a scene of extreme violence” in an attack that lasted seven minutes, adding that two knives used had been purchased by the killer — including a knife for preparing oysters.